JiangBowen0008/ImageGeneration-BlenderProc/README.md

 ```
 cd BlenderProc && ./generateImages.sh 10
 ```
 The command generates 10 images with randomly chosen amount (1-15) of objects.
-Replace 10 with custom number.
+Replace 10 with custom numbers.

 To change the range of the number of spawned objects, modify **generateImages.sh**.